-Technical Due Diligence Checklist for Investors
+Technical Due Diligence Checklist for the Investor and Founder

 1. Architecture & Scalability